nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 For simplicity, we will call this `List` of module codes `keywords`. `ModContainsKeywordsPredicate#test(Student student)` returns `true` for a particular `Student` only if every element in `keywords` is in `Mod` of this `Student` (stored as `ObservableList<Mod>`).

-Checking of whether the elements in the `keywords` and `Mod` match each other is done by the `StringUtil#containsWordIgnoreCase(String sentence, String word)`.
+Checking whether the elements in the `keywords` and `Mod` match each other is done by the `StringUtil#containsWordIgnoreCase(String sentence, String word)`.

 The result of `ModContainsKeywordsPredicate#test(Student student)` is then used by `Model#updateFilteredStudentList` to filter those `Student` with the specified module(s) when `ModFindCommand#execute(Model model)` is called.

-The following sequence diagram shows how the different classes involved in the `mod find` operation interacts with one another:
+The following sequence diagram shows how the different classes involved in the `mod find` operation interact with one another:

 ![ModFindSequenceDiagram](images/ModFindSequenceDiagram.png)

-The following activity diagram summarises what happens when a student enters a `mod find` command, assuming the command is valid and no error occurs:
+The following activity diagram summarises what happens when a student enters a `mod find` command, assuming the command is valid, and no error occurs:

 ![ModFindActivityDiagram](images/ModFindActivityDiagram.png)